 Through the Benchmarks feature in Socialinsider, you can always find competitive data for engagement highlighted in the Profiles Overview section.

 Is engagement a major KPI for your brand?
-Then you can track this metric across multiple channels to decide where to invest more time and resources once you see which platform is most engaging.
+Then, you can track this metric across multiple channels to decide where to invest more time and resources once you see which platform is most engaging.

 Here's an example.

-Judging by this data, LinkedIn has both the highest engagement and engagement rate out of the two platforms added, so it makes sense for this brand to focus their efforts on that channel for even better results.
+Judging by this data, LinkedIn has both the highest engagement and engagement rate out of the two platforms added, so it makes sense for this brand to focus its efforts on that channel for even better results.

-Keep in mind: Relevant as it may be, by itself, engagement only counts the reactions you receive when sharing social media content - likes, comments, shares etc. What it doesn't do is take into consideration is your audience size.
+Keep in mind: Relevant as it may be, by itself, engagement only counts the reactions you receive when sharing social media content - likes, comments, shares etc. What it doesn't do is take into consideration your audience size.

 If you want to get a highly precise bird's eye view perspective of how invested your audience is in the content you share, always check the engagement rate.